HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 8. Set the microwave oven for 1 minute and confirm the oven is operating normally using a cup of water.

-9. Keep these installation instruction for the local electrical inspector's use.
+9. Keep these installation instructions for the local electrical inspector's use.

 Printed in China